-Gut microbiota transplantation may prevent development of diabetes and fatty liver diseaseApril 19th, 2012 in Diseases, Conditions, Syndromes /
+Gut microbiota transplantation may prevent development of diabetes and fatty liver diseaseApril 19, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Exciting new data presented today at the International Liver Congress 2012 shows the gut microbiota's causal role in the development of diabetes and non-alcoholic fatty liver disease (NAFLD), independent of obesity.(1) Though an early stage animal model, the French study highlights the possibility of preventing diabetes and NAFLD with gut microbiota transplantation the engrafting of new microbiota, usually through administering faecal material from a healthy donor into the colon of a diseased recipient.(2)